TwilioDevEd/marketing-notifications-flask/README.md

         mkvirtualenv account-verification-flask
         ```

-1. Install the requirements using [pip](https://pip.pypa.io/en/stable/installing/):
+1. Install the requirements using [pip](https://pip.pypa.io/en/stable/installing/).

     ```
     pip install -r requirements.txt
     ```

 1. Edit the following keys/values for the `config.py` file inside the  `marketing-notifications-python/` directory.
-Be sure to replace the place holders and connection string with real information
+Be sure to replace the place holders and connection string with real information.

     ```
   SECRET_KEY = 'your_authy_secret_key'